b. Richard Ten Ryk, 24th November 1943, Brooklyn, New York, U.S.A.

-Richard Tee was classically trained for 12 years of his early life, studying at the High School of Music and Art.
+Richard Tee was classically trained for 12 years of his early life, studying at the High School of Music and Art in New York.

 After graduation, he was very fortunate to obtain a position at Motown Records as a 'house pianist'.